Talorgan son of Eanfrith

 Talorgan son of Eanfrith (Talorcan mac Enfret; died 657) was a King of the Picts from 653 to 657.
 As with his successors Gartnait son of Donuel and Drest son of Donuel, he reigned as a puppet king under the Northumbrian king Oswiu.

 Talorgan was the son of Eanfrith of Bernicia, who had fled into exile among the Picts after his father, the Bernician king Æthelfrith, was killed around the year 616.
-Talorgan's mother is likely to have been a member of a powerful Pictish royal dynasty, and he may have claimed Pictish kingship through her, but his rule may also have been due to the fact that he was the nephew of Oswiu at a time Oswiu was ruling Northumbria, and was reported by Bede to have subdued "the greater part of the Pictish race".
+Talorgan's mother is likely to have been a member of a powerful Pictish royal dynasty, and may have been the sister of his predecessor Talorg son of Uuid, as "Talorgan" is a diminutive meaning "Little Talorg".
+Talorgan may have claimed Pictish kingship through his mother, but his rule may also have been because he was the nephew of Oswiu at a time Oswiu was ruling Northumbria.
+Talorgan was probably imposed upon the southern Picts by Oswiu, as part of his policy of expansion and domination in northern Britain.

-Talorgan became king in 653, probably with a powerbase within the southern Pictish territory south of the Mounth, which was also probably the home territory of his predecessor Talorc son of Uuid.
-In the next year, he defeated and killed Dúnchad mac Conaing, king of the Dál Riata, in battle at Strath Ethairt.
+Talorgan became king in 653, probably with a powerbase within the southern Pictish territory south of the Mounth, which was also probably the home territory of his predecessor Talorg.
+In the next year, he defeated and killed Dúnchad mac Conaing, king of the Dál Riata, at the Battle of Strathyre.
 This may have been part of a traditional "inaugural raid" against hostile neighbours to mark the beginning of a king's rule.

+Talorgan's death in 657 may have seen Oswiu launch an offensive against the Picts, as Bede implies that Oswiu's subduing "the greater part of the Picts" took place in 658.